richmondu/face_pay/README.md

 - <b>Fun and Easy to use</b> (with voice enabled instructions)

+  The face recognition solution will be deployed in kiosks located in each stores inside ADB.
+  The kiosk is a touch-screen monitor that is connected to ADB's private servers and can be accessed and controlled remotely by the IT department for management and monitoring.

   A digital voice assistant named <b> DeBbie will guide user through the process.</b>
   This would be really helpful for first time users.